bowenchristopher/GRBL-Mini-CNC-Lathe/README.md

 All models are made to be machined on a 3 axis CNC in a single setup,
 <br>
-Included setups in the F3d files are for a Nomad 3 CNC using a 1/8 endmill milling Corian or Delrin
+Included setups in the F3d files are for a Nomad 3 CNC using a 1/8 endmill milling Corian or Delrin More information on the parts can be found in the individual part files
 <table>
   <tr>
     <th> Part Number </th>